UltipaDocs

 Overview

-The INSERT OVERWRITE statement allows you to overwrite existing nodes in the graph.
-If no existing node with the same _id is found, it inserts a new node instead.
+The INSERT OVERWRITE statement allows you to overwrite nodes and edges in the graph.
+If no existing node or edge with the same _id is found, it inserts a new one instead.

 Overwriting Nodes